c3g/GenPipes/README.md

 export JOB_MAIL=<my.name@my.email.ca>
 ```

-MUGQIC pipelines and compatible Python version are already installed as modules on those clusters.
+GenPipes pipelines and compatible Python version are already installed as modules on those clusters.
 To use them by default, add in your *$HOME/.bash_profile*:
 ```
 #!bash